rakcheru/emp-database/README.md

 # Employee Data

-Hope this helps the relational DB afficionados !
+Hope this helps relational DB afficionados !

 ## Steps
 To import into postgres DB, execute in shell